CanDIG/CanDIGv2/docs/configure-prometheus.md

 By adding middlewares and an url you’ll get request duration metrics and request counters exposed on the /metrics endpoint of the DJango application.

 These are the basics configuration, for more information please visit django-prometheus Github's [webpage](https://github.com/korfuri/django-prometheus)

+## Starting Prometheus service

+Once all the configuration is done you may start Prometheus by running one of the following commands.

+- `make tox-prometheus`
+- `make conda-prometheus`